Rimsky Yuen: China Concrete

 In January 2023, Yuen, representing China Concrete, lost a case where he was fighting against the government's Environmental Protection Department.
 In February 2023, a protest was held at the company's site, which continued to illegally operate.
 In November 2023, China Concrete lost its latest appeal.
 A week after losing its appeal, China Concrete was still operating illegally.

 Personal life

-He is unmarried and has two sisters.
+Yuen is unmarried and has two sisters.
 His father, a carpenter for the government, died in 2014.

 In December 2015, he spent three days in hospital with severe abdominal pain.
 In 2016, Yuen was admitted to hospital with intestinal discomfort and was on leave for a few days.